mizb/BlueGauge/README-en.md

 ## Known Issues & Suggested Solutions

-### 1. Currently, BlueGauge successfully retrieves battery levels from low-energy Bluetooth devices and Plug-and-Play (PnP) devices.
+### 1. Currently, BlueGauge successfully retrieves battery levels from Bluetooth low-energy devices and Bluetooth Classic devices.
 However, we are unable to fetch the battery status from devices like AirPods and Xbox controllers, which operate on proprietary communication protocols.

 **Solution:**